Syntropic Farming at la Loma Viva

 La Loma Viva is adapting the Syntropic Farming practice of Ernst Gotsch in a Mediterranean/ semi arid climate setting.

-We came to know about his work through the documentary film "Life in Syntropy" which was presented at the COP21 in Paris.
+We learned about Ernst´s work through the documentary film "Life in Syntorpy” presented at the COP21 in Paris.
 La Loma Viva was introduced to Ernst in 2016, when he first visited our project.
-We have been collaborating with him ever since, developing the practice of Syntropic farming in a Mediterranean climate.
+We have been collaborating with him, adapting the practice of Syntropic farming to a Mediterranean climate.

 What is Syntropy?